canonical/charmcraft/docs/reference/plugins/uv_plugin.rst

 uv plugin
 =========

-The uv plugin can be used for Python charms written using `uv`_ and the `Operator framework`_.
+The uv plugin is designed for Python charms that use `uv`_ as the build system and written with the `Operator framework`_.

-.. include:: /common/craft-parts/reference/plugins/poetry_plugin.rst
+.. include:: /common/craft-parts/reference/plugins/uv_plugin.rst
     :start-after: .. _craft_parts_uv_plugin-keywords:
     :end-before: .. _craft_parts_uv_plugin-environment_variables: